 Kimberly Brorson – Fredericksburg, Virginia

-Kimberly Brorson resides in Fredericksburg, VA with her husband Bendik, Dravet child Lucy, Amelia and soon to be added to the bunch, twin girls Madeline and Elise.
+Kimberly Brorson resides in Fredericksburg, VA with her husband Bendik, Dravet child Lucy, Amelia and twin girls Madeline and Elise.
 Post Dravet diagnosis for Lucy, Kimberly has taken indefinite leave as a commercial pilot to be a full time care taker for the family.
 She aspires to not only be the best advocate possible for her own family but to share her experiences and knowledge with newly diagnosed Dravet families to shed some light on this ominous path.

 Shannon Cloud – Atlanta, Georgia

 Shannon lives in Smyrna, GA (in the metro Atlanta area) with her husband Blaine and their three children.
 Their oldest child, Alaina, was diagnosed with Dravet Syndrome in 2009 at age 4.